You are here

-Acting Director of Science
+Deputy Director of Science

 Annemoon van Erp joined HEI in 1999 and has been involved in research oversight and review of projects on diesel emissions and fuel additives, as well as accountability (evaluating the effectiveness of interventions to improve air quality and public health).
 She played a role in overseeing the Advanced Collaborative Emission Study (ACES) to test 2007-compliant heavy-duty diesel engines and reviewing the National Particle Component Toxicity initiative and the Multicenter Ozone Study in Older Subjects.
 She managed the annual Walter A. Rosenblith New Investigator Award for many years and played an active role in managing HEI's websites and communications strategy.
 She currently serves as Acting Director of Science after the retirement of Dr. Rashid Shaikh, Director of Science.